digideskio/support-tools/ftdc/README.md

   we are asked to do a post-mortem of a performance-related outage substantially after the fact.

+A document structure like the following for each sample will support encapsulating multiple optional sources of data, and allows for adding new sources of data in the future:

+    {
+        "serverStatus": { ... serverStatus document ...},
+        "replSetGetStatus": { ... replSetGetStatus document ...},
+        ...
+    }

-Given performance data so far, propose that ftdc collecting serverStatus samples be integrated into mongod, capturing samples in a new local.ftdc capped collection, on by default, controlled by the following parameters:
+Given performance data so far, propose that ftdc collecting serverStatus and replSetGetStatus samples in the document format above be integrated into mongod, capturing samples in a new local.ftdc capped collection, on by default, controlled by the following
+parameters:

 * ftdc.samplePeriod - floating point seconds between samples.
 0
   disables ftdc.
 Default 1.0.